vttc08/infra-docs/!documentation/Docker Apps/code-server.md

 Given that the config is also the home directory, many dotfiles such as bash, git and SSH configuration need to be bind mounted from the hosts `~` directory into containers `/config` or home directory.

 The **workspace** folder contains `docker` (docker configuration and data) and `projects` (cloned from git repo) which are frequently edited files.

+Since Linuxserver mods are used, a `modcache` folder is used.
 ## Usage
 The app functions similarly to VSCode and mostly follows the shortcut of the desktop version.
 Such as ++ctrl+shift+p++ to open command palette.
 The app has high idle usage, try to close workspace/sign out and restart after editing, or use solutions to use on-demand.